degreepath/catalog-differ/2019-2020/race-ethnic-studies.req.md

 ---|---

-Race and ethnic studies m  ajors are required to complete a senior project and to give an oral presentation of their findings before the program faculty in early May of their senior year.
+Race and ethnic studies majors are required to complete a senior project and to give an oral presentation of their findings before the program faculty in early May of their senior year.
 Study off-campus on diversity topics is encouraged.
 Students may wish to link a race and ethnic studies major with another one from a department represented in the program.